kokokino/backlog_beacon/README.md

    - Check that the data source files are accessible
    - Verify MongoDB connection

-5. **3D Bookshelf Performance Issues**
+5. **3D Beanstalk Performance Issues**
-   - Reduce the number of visible books
+   - Reduce the number of visible video games
    - Enable Babylon.js optimizations
    - Check for memory leaks in the flyweight renderer